US Taxes for Expats Living in Australia

 Should prosecution for tax crimes eventually lead to a conviction, the unlucky taxpayer could be facing tens of thousands of dollars in fines and years of incarceration.
 Pursuant to 26 U.S. Code § 7201, “Any person who willfully attempts in any manner to evade or defeat any tax… or the payment thereof shall… be guilty of a felony and, upon conviction thereof, shall be fined not more than $100,000 ($500,000 in the case of a corporation), or imprisoned not more than 5 years, or both, together with the costs of prosecution.”

-However, participating in the OVDP is an important decision which should never be rushed into.
-Before you make a disadvantageous statement to the IRS and potentially compromise your legal and financial interests, you should always consult with an experienced CPA who can walk you through the program details, and help you explore the potential paths back toward compliance.
+However, participating in the IRS Streamlined Procedure is an important decision which should never be rushed into.
+Before you make a disadvantageous statement to the IRS and potentially compromise your legal and financial interests, you should always consult with an experienced CPA and attorney who can walk you through the program details, and help you explore the potential paths back toward compliance.

-You will lose your opportunity to participate in the OVDP if the IRS has already begun a criminal investigation, so don’t delay until it’s already too late.
-To set up a private consultation with international CPA Ted Kleinman, call US Tax Help today at (800) 810-9312.
+You will lose your opportunity to participate in the the IRS Streamlined Procedure if the IRS decides to eliminate the program, so don’t delay until it’s already too late.
+To set up a private consultation with Ted Kleinman CPA, call US Tax Help today at (541) 923-0903.